- Reference Number: HEY-291/2016

 It is important that you carry out your normal activities as far as possible during the 24 hour recording period to see if they might be related to your symptoms.
 There are minor restrictions on eating and activity, this will be explained to you at your appointment (you will press buttons on the machine and fill in a paper diary to give us this information).
 You should not shower or take a bath as it could result in damaging the monitoring equipment.

 You cannot take your normal anti-reflux or indigestion medication during this 24 hour period, as it will prevent accurate monitoring results.
 If you ignore the advice and take any anti-reflux or indigestion medication during this period you will be required to have the 24 hour pH test repeated.

-If required, a member of staff from Hull and East Yorkshire Hospitals NHS Trust will be available for you to speak to 24 hours a day (contact details and telephone number will be provided when you attend the department).
+If required, a member of staff from Hull University Teaching Hospitals NHS Trust will be available for you to speak to 24 hours a day (contact details and telephone number will be provided when you attend the department).

 Please be aware that you will be required to return to the department the following day to have the pH tube removed.
 We will remove both the pH tube and the recording equipment from you.
 We would expect you to be in the department no longer than 15 minutes before you are free to go home or to work.

-There is a video link showing the procedure which you may find helpful.
+There is a video showing the procedure which you may find helpful:

 What happens afterwards?

 The results of the test will be analysed before a diagnosis can be made.
 Once this is done the report will be sent to the consultant in charge of your care.
 They will decide what the most appropriate treatment is for you.
 You should expect to hear from the hospital within 4 weeks of having the test.
 If you have not heard from the hospital within 4 weeks, please contact your consultant’s secretary by ringing the hospital switchboard, on telephone number (01482) 875875 and asking for your particular consultant’s secretary.